-Shah to review BJP's poll preparations in Goa on Thursday: Fadnavis
+Shah To Review BJP's Poll Preparations In Goa On Thursday: Fadnavis

-Panaji, Oct 13 (IANS) Union Home Minister Amit Shah will review the BJP's preparations for the upcoming Assembly elections in Goa scheduled next year, the party's Goa election in-charge Devendra Fadnavis said on Wednesday.
+Panaji: Union Home Minister Amit Shah will review the BJP's preparations for the upcoming Assembly elections in Goa scheduled next year, the party's Goa election in-charge Devendra Fadna-vis said on Wednesday.

 "Home Minister Amit Shah will be in Goa on Thursday.
 There are some government events and party events as well.
 He will be taking stock of the upcoming elections.
 He will also be meeting party workers and MLAs," Fadnavis said.